AlexsLemonade/OpenScPCA-analysis/docs/ensuring-repro/managing-software/using-conda.md

 ```

 !!! tip "Adding packages that are not available for your current platform"
-    If you find you need to add a package to an existing environment that is not available for your _current_ platform (i.e., a package that is only available for Intel on an Apple Silicon computer), the easiest method is to follow a slightly different order of operations:
+    If you find you need to add a package to an existing environment that is not available for your _current_ platform (i.e., a package that is only available for Intel on an Apple silicon computer), the easiest method is to follow a slightly different order of operations:

     - First, add the package name and version to the `environment.yml` file.
     - Next, remove the `osx-arm64` line from the `platforms:` section of the `environment.yml` file.